 - Two practical experiences or internships, totaling at least 120 hours each

 Core courses are required for all concentrators, and serve to introduce students to the foundational theories and practices that will support their development as collaborative innovators.

-This course introduces students to key frameworks, and theoretical concepts within the domains of collaborative leadership, human-centered design, and entrepreneurial innovation and critically considers these practices and their impact in the world.
-Students will have the opportunity to engage with guest speakers who are working within diverse fields and roles to examine and explore these concepts within a real-world context.
+This course introduces students to key frameworks and theoretical concepts within the domains of collaborative leadership, human-centered design, and entrepreneurial innovation and critically considers these practices and their impact in the world.
+Students will engage with guest speakers who are working within diverse fields and roles to examine and explore these concepts within a real-world context.
 Students will engage in hands-on exercises and assignments that introduce ways of working within these domains, and reflect on relationships between these domains and their own disciplinary work.
-This course serves at the Gateway for the Collaborative Innovation Concentration, but is open to all students.
+This course is the Gateway for the Collaborative Innovation Concentration, but is open to all students.